Sourdough Buttermilk Biscuits

 - Chilling the unbaked biscuits in the freezer before they bake helps prevent all of the butter from leaking as they bake.

 - For tender biscuits, mix the dough just enough until it comes together to keep the gluten from developing.
+Like pie dough, sourdough biscuit dough is mixed only until just combined, then stacked to create flaky layers—much like laminating pastry dough.
+The result is tender, flaky sourdough biscuits that practically melt in your mouth.

 FAQs